M&B Wellness Solutions

 Do You Have Low Back Pain?

 M&B Wellness Solutions offers multiple services to help relieve the low back pain and heal the source of the injury.
-Whether it’s cold laser therapy, our PT Squared Program where our physical therapist works together with the trainers at iThinkFit to help athletes train through the recovery process, or traditional insurance-based physical therapy, we offer all the above mentioned services recommended by the American College of Physicians to help athletes recovery quickly and stay at the top of their game.
+Whether it’s cold laser therapy, our PT Squared Program where our physical therapist works together with the highly experienced trainers at iThinkFit to help athletes train through the recovery process, or traditional insurance-based physical therapy, we offer all the above mentioned services recommended by the American College of Physicians to help athletes recovery quickly and stay at the top of their game.
 An old client of ours who was suffering from chronic low back and SI joint pain would get cold laser therapy before and after every single workout she had at iThinkFit.
 Here's what she had to say: "Cold laser therapy really helped calm my back down.
 The most effective was a pre workout treatment and post workout treatment everyday.
 My back pain is fairly extensive and the daily treatments seemed extreme but it truly did help especially preventing flare ups."

 The best way to start your road to recovery is to see a healthcare professional specializing in movement and rehabilitation who can assess your range of motion, strength, and quality of movement to determine if your pain is due to a strain from strength and flexibility imbalances, or something more severe like a herniated disc or degenerative disc disease.
 Stop by M&B Wellness Solutions located inside iThinkFit Gym for an evaluation with a licensed physical therapist so we can get you on your way to moving the best you possibly can.